 Halloween is tied to ancient Roman harvest festivals as well as the Celtic feast of Samhain, a summer’s end festival.
 The Celts believed that the dead ascended from their graves on the eve of Samhain and communicated with the living through druid priests.
-When the Romans conquered the Celts and Christianity became the dominant religion in Europe, traditions hybridized and over the centuries culminated into Halloween as we know it today.
+When the Romans conquered the Celts, and Christianity became the dominant religion in Europe, traditions hybridized and over the centuries culminated into Halloween as we know it today.
 With each new tradition, a new symbolistic use of plants was employed.

 Vegetable Jack ‘O-Lanterns

 A combination of Old World and American traditions led to the hugely popular Halloween jack ‘o-lantern.
 The Irish legend of Stingy Jack, a character that fooled the devil using devious, unorthodox means, inspired the first jack ‘o-lanterns.
 As the story goes, when Jack died, neither God nor the devil wanted him, so he was turned away with nothing more than a burning ember for light.
-Jack hollowed out a turnip to hold the ember, and “Jack of the Lanterns” has been wandering the countryside with his glowing turnip ever since.
+Jack hollowed out a turnip to hold the ember, and Jack of the Lanterns has been wandering the countryside with his glowing turnip ever since.

 Apples on All Hallows’ Eve

 Most European pagan religions applied important symbolism to the apple.
 During Samhain festivals, the druids are said to have used apples to foretell the future in divination ceremonies.
-The ancient practice of using apple peelings for divination was a common Halloween “game” until the early twentieth-century.
-The length of the peel and pattern it created when falling were used to determine ones longevity.
+The ancient practice of using apple peelings for divination was a common Halloween game until the early twentieth-century.
+The length of the peel and pattern it created when falling were used to determine one’s longevity.

-Trees and Shrubs to Ward off Evil
+Rowan, Elderberry, and Hazelnut to Ward off Evil

-In old Europe, elderberry branches held above doorways were thought to protect homes from malevolent spirits and witches, and though bonfires are still a part of many European Halloween celebrations, tradition dictates that elderberry should never be burned as this will invite death or the devil.
+In old Europe, elderberry branches held above doorways were thought to protect homes from malevolent spirits and witches.
+And, though bonfires are still a part of many European Halloween celebrations, tradition dictates that elderberry should never be burned as this will invite death or the devil.

-Hazelnut trees and their nuts were believed to hold equally potent powers on Halloween night.
+Hazelnut trees and their nuts were thought to hold equally potent powers on Halloween night.
 Strands of nuts worn or kept in the home would bring good luck.
 They were also used in divination practices and carried by young women to ensure fertility for the coming year.